qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 ![Minivan layout Image 6](https://i.postimg.cc/L4Z0M2BR/minivan-layer6-900.jpg)
 ![Minivan layout Image 7](https://i.postimg.cc/G2frfBSw/minivan-layer7-900.jpg)

-This keymap allows the same layout on a computer that is already set to Dvorak on the computer side, such as a laptop that you need the built-in keyboard to be mapped to Dvorak.
+These keymaps can be compiled either in a Dvorak version which also allows typing normally on a computer already set to Dvorak, or in a Qwerty version that can also be set to Dvorak (see `#define QWERTY_DVORAK`).

+This readme file assumes the Dvorak with Dvorak-descramble version.
+For the Qwerty+Dvorak version, see [here](./qwerty_dvorak.md)

 ![Minivan descramble Dvorak](https://i.postimg.cc/52p27Pnk/descramble.jpg)